roblabs/roblabs.github.io/_posts/2016-01-09-Black-Mountain.markdown

 permalink: /Black-Mountain/
 ---

-## Paper Maps for Black Mountain is a mobile app for making offline hiking maps for Black Mountain Open Preserve.
+## Paper Maps for Black Mountain.
+Mobile app.

 ### Beta testing
 Please fill out the web form and let us know if you would like to test on Android or iOS.
 For iOS will receive an email from Apple.
-For Android will just use a link give on the form.
+For Android you see the link.

 * [Signup for the beta for iOS or Android][beta].